 - You can’t be claimed as a dependent on any other person’s federal tax return.

-An HDHP is a plan that has a deductible of at least $1,350 if you’re single or $2,700 for a family in 2019, meaning you may have to pay at least this amount out of your own pocket before your health insurance starts paying for covered services.
-In addition, the total of annual deductible plus other out-of-pocket expenses can’t be more than $6,750 for self-only coverage, or $13,500 for family coverage.
-For 2020, the deductible increases to $1,400 for single coverage or $2,800 for family coverage, with out-of-pocket maximums of $6,900 for self-only coverage and $13,800 for family coverage.
+An HDHP is a plan that has a deductible of at least $1,400 if you’re single or $2,800 for a family in 2020, meaning you may have to pay at least this amount out of your own pocket before your health insurance starts paying for covered services.
+In addition, the total of annual deductible plus other out-of-pocket expenses can’t be more than $6,900 for self-only coverage, or $13,800 for family coverage.
+For 2021, the deductible amounts will remain the same as the 2020 limits, but out-of-pocket maximums will increase to $7,000 for self-only coverage and $14,000 for family coverage.

 If you qualify to have one, you can use HSA funds to pay for copayments, monthly premiums, coinsurance, deductibles and other qualified expenses.
 Qualified medical expenses can also include medical and dental expenses you paid during the tax year — even if the services were provided before this tax year.
 Nonessential healthcare services (for example, certain cosmetic surgery) don’t qualify, but healthcare costs related to treatment to prevent or reduce symptoms of a physical or mental disability or illness may qualify.